jvytee/ipupd/README.md

 # ipupd
-Update IP adresses at some DynDNS API
+Fetches current IP addresses of the machine and compares them with DNS records of a domain.
+If there is a difference, records are updated via configurable HTTP request to an API endpoint.

 **Work in progress!**
-Since IP addresses are read from the interface directly at the moment, this tool will update IPv6 addresses only in most cases.
+Since current IP addresses are read from the interface directly at the moment, this tool will update IPv6 addresses only in most cases.
 If no global address could be detected, it is subsituted by "0.0.0.0" or "::" respectively.

 ## Installation